Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 After implementing the migration, you need to [register the migration](#register-migrations) in the system.

+## Customize linked page handling
+In `Migration.Tool.Extensions/CommunityMigrations`, create a new file with a class that inherits from the `ContentItemDirectorBase` class and override the `DirectLinkedNode(source, options)` method.

+Implement decision logic based on context passed in the `source` argument, then call the respective method of `options`.
+See each method's documentation for details.

 ## Customize widget migrations

 You can customize widget migration to change the widget to which source widgets are migrated in the target instance.
 In the `Migration.Tool.Extensions/CommunityMigrations` folder, create a new file with a class that implements the `IWidgetMigration` interface.
 Implement the following properties and methods required by the interface: